n00btube/sm-attack-frozen/README.md

 This would have been immensely difficult without Kejardon’s notes: not only RAMMap as usual, but Enemy\_Mem.

+I’ve discovered Scyzer’s enhanced RAM map and pjboy’s ongoing ROM disassembly, thanks to a gentle nudge from Grime.

 This is yet another idea from [metconst](http://metroidconstruction.com) in general and MetroidMst in particular (currently, last post in the ASM Wishlist